At-EC/At-RTOS/README.md

 - [ ] `RISC-V` lists:
     - [ ] Reserved:

-There is planned support for the ARM Cortex remaining architectures though no chips are currently supported in my hand, If you perform it in your system, I'll thanks for your PRs to update the chip that verified into lists.
+There is planned support for the ARM Cortex remaining architectures though no chips are now supported in my hand, If you perform it in your system, I'll thank you for your PRs to update the chip that is verified into lists.

 ## Compilers

-The main compilers currently is supported by At-RTOS are:
+The main compilers now supported by At-RTOS are:

 - [ ] `Compiler` lists:
     - [x] MDK KEIL (AC5).